sdpatro/observer-monitoring/README.md

 # observer-monitoring
-A monitoring tool for checking the status of local/remote servers, based on psutil and Tornado.
+A monitoring tool for checking the status of local/remote servers, based on psutil,Tornado and MongoDB.